-In the early stages of founding a startup there’s a whole ton of stuff that you need to think about.
-It can be easy to get way laid by minor concerns and you might begin to loose focus on the bigger objectives.
-Yes a nice looking logo is important.
-But when you are starting from zero and no one knows who you are, what you stand for or promise to deliver/produce it matters little.
+In the early stages of founding a startup, there’s a whole ton of stuff that you need to think about.
+It can be easy to get waylaid by minor concerns and you might begin to lose focus on the bigger objectives.
+Yes, a nice-looking logo is important.
+But when you are starting from zero and no one knows who you are, what you stand for, or promise to deliver/produce it matters little.

 What is scaling?

 Let us first look at what scaling means before we decide if it is to be our main focus at startup.
 Put very simply scaling is a process that enables the business to expand rapidly.

 Think of any global business.
 Okay, we can use everyone’s favorite example of Mcdonald’s to see how scaling works.
 It was Ray Kroc who first started the franchise system the business still uses to this day back in the 1950s.
 This has enabled Mcdonald’s to expand rapidly and successfully across the world into hundreds of different countries and thousands of locations.

 If Ray had attempted to personally oversee the construction, fitting, opening, and running of each new restaurant in the chain he would have been a little tired, to say the least.
 It would be totally impossible for an individual to keep on top of everything as the business expanded.
 By creating the franchise system for burger restaurants Ray Croc could empower other people to start and run a copy of an already successful stand-alone business.

 McDonald’s is the classic example of scaling, the process that enables a business to expand rapidly with a proven formula and automated systems.

 Scaling or launching?